 I believe that members of the school Board should act as the voice of the school’s parents, representing their interests and the aspirations they have for their daughters.
 I aim to be approachable and take parents’ concerns seriously.
 I also believe that great teachers are key to providing a great education and that the Board plays a vital role in ensuring that the school employs the best possible staff and gives them the support and professional development opportunities they need.

 I welcomed the opportunity to join the Westlake Girls Board in 2011 having been a Trustee for four years at Primary level.
-Over these last 6 years I have seen the school go from strength to strength.
+Over these last 8 years I have seen the school go from strength to strength.
 I am a General Practitioner on the North Shore and I have lived on the Shore with my husband and family for 20 years.
 I have been involved with both Westlake schools for over 12 years with my son attending Westlake Boys and both daughters at Westlake Girls.
 The older two have successfully completed tertiary degrees, with a Westlake grounding behind them.
-My youngest daughter, Rosie Davison, is now in her first year at Otago University.
+My youngest daughter, Rosie Davison, is now at Otago University.

 Westlake’s dedicated staff go well beyond daily job descriptions.
 I see the Board’s and Trustee’s role as supporting staff in developing the school and girls to their full potential.
 It has been very exciting to see how academic results and the school’s reputation have really grown in recent years – and it has been rewarding to have been a part of this process.

 There is strong school pride and, with new sporting facilities and a new uniform, the school is growing from strength to strength.
 Over the next couple of years I am committed to seeing the new Events Centre created, which will be a central hub for Westlake Girls High School.
 I believe the school will continue to grow its academic record with its strong focus on improvement across all levels and, as importantly, its continuing holistic approach to the cultural, sporting, academic and personal development of all girls at the school.